ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 > - **Sharing Data Between Container Restarts (Short-Lived Persistence):** If a container restarts, the writable layer is wiped, but anonymous volumes can persist across restarts within the same container lifecycle.
 > - **Ensuring Data Isn't Stored in the Container Image:** If an application writes logs or temp files, you might accidentally include them in the image when committing changes.
 Using an anonymous volume ensures these files never get stored inside the image layer.

-- If you create multiple containers consecutively that each use anonymous volumes, each container creates its volume.
+- If you create multiple containers consecutively that each use anonymous volumes, each container creates its own volume.
 Anonymous volumes aren't reused or shared between containers automatically.
 To share an anonymous volume between two or more containers, you must mount the anonymous volume using the random volume ID.

 - Run the following command to start a **BusyBox** container with an anonymous volume: